ntentasd/db-deliverable3/README.md

 ### Manage cars

 By logging in as admin, you can navigate to the cars page and register a new car, or adjust a car's details.
 You can also click on a car and view/change the services and damages recorded for the selected car.
 The cars page displays paginated data.

+---
+## Tracing

+You can access the Jaeger UI on port 16686, and inspect the application's traces, if you used docker compose.